daveyeb/rtree/README.md

 # r🌲 CLI
-A Command line tool almost like the `tree` command that spits out a file dependency tree of a repository.
+A command line tool almost like the `tree` command that spits out a file dependency tree of a repository.
 This tool has only support for JavaScript projects at the moment.

 ## Building